Twisters (film)

-Twisters is a 2024 American disaster film serving as a standalone sequel to Twister (1996).
-The film was directed by Lee Isaac Chung from a screenplay by Mark L. Smith, based on a story by Joseph Kosinski.
-The ensemble cast includes Daisy Edgar-Jones, Glen Powell, Anthony Ramos, Brandon Perea, Maura Tierney, and Sasha Lane.
+Twisters is a 2024 American disaster film directed by Lee Isaac Chung and written by Mark L. Smith, based on a story by Joseph Kosinski.
+A standalone sequel to Twister (1996), the ensemble cast includes Daisy Edgar-Jones, Glen Powell, Anthony Ramos, Brandon Perea, Maura Tierney, and Sasha Lane.
 It follows clashing groups of storm chasers who investigate a tornado outbreak in Oklahoma.

-Talks for a sequel to Twister began in 2020, with Kosinski pitching an idea to Universal Pictures and Helen Hunt, who starred in the original, also expressing interest in a follow-up that was ultimately rejected.
-Several directors were approached before Chung was hired in December 2022.
+Talks for a sequel to Twister began in 2020, with Kosinski pitching an idea to Warner Bros.
+Helen Hunt, who starred in the original, had also expressed interest in developing a follow-up that was ultimately rejected.
+Several other directors were approached before Chung was hired in December 2022.
 The cast joined in early-2023 and filming took place around Oklahoma that summer, with a brief hiatus due to the SAG-AFTRA strike.

-Twisters premiered at the Cineworld Leicester Square in London on July 8, 2024, and was released internationally by Warner Bros.
-Pictures on July 10 and in the United States and Canada by Universal Pictures on July 19.
-It received generally positive reviews from critics and grossed $372.3 million worldwide.
+Twisters premiered at the Empire Leicester Square in London on July 8, 2024, and was released internationally by Warner Bros.
+Pictures on July 10, and in the United States and Canada by Universal Pictures on July 19.
+It received generally positive reviews from critics and grossed over $372 million worldwide on a $155 million budget.